awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-basic.md

 Select **No**\.

-## TTL \(Time to Live\)<a name="rrsets-values-basic-ttl"></a>
+## TTL \(time to live\)<a name="rrsets-values-basic-ttl"></a>

 The amount of time, in seconds, that you want DNS recursive resolvers to cache information about this record\.
+If you specify a longer value \(for example, 172800 seconds, or two days\), you reduce the number of calls that DNS recursive resolvers must make to Route 53 to get the latest information in this record\.
+This has the effect of reducing latency and reducing your bill for Route 53 service\.
+For more information, see [How Amazon Route 53 routes traffic for your domain](welcome-dns-service.md#welcome-dns-service-how-route-53-routes-traffic)\.

-If you specify a longer value \(for example, 172800 seconds, or two days\), you pay less for Route 53 service because recursive resolvers send requests to Route 53 less often\.
-However, it takes longer for changes to the record \(for example, a new IP address\) to take effect because recursive resolvers use the values in their cache for longer periods instead of asking Route 53 for the latest information\.
+However, if you specify a longer value for TTL, it takes longer for changes to the record \(for example, a new IP address\) to take effect because recursive resolvers use the values in their cache for longer periods before they ask Route 53 for the latest information\.
+If you're changing settings for a domain or subdomain that's already in use, we recommend that you initially specify a shorter value, such as 300 seconds, and increase the value after you confirm that the new settings are correct\.

 If you're associating this record with a health check, we recommend that you specify a TTL of 60 seconds or less so clients respond quickly to changes in health status\.